gee-community/geemap/README.rst

 Features
 --------

+Below is a partial list of features available for the geemap package.
+Please check the `examples <https://github.com/giswqs/geemap/tree/master/examples>`__ page for notebook examples, GIF animations, and video tutorials.

 * Automated conversion from Earth Engine JavaScripts to Python scripts and Jupyter notebooks.
 * Displaying Earth Engine data layers for interactive mapping.
 * Supporting Earth Engine JavaScript API-styled functions in Python, such as ``Map.addLayer()``, ``Map.setCenter()``, ``Map.centerObject()``, ``Map.setOptions()``.